-The School of Drama’s mission is to produce theatre artists who will become the innovators and leaders of an ever- expanding performing arts profession.
+The School of Drama’s mission is to produce theater artists who will become the innovators and leaders of an ever- expanding performing arts profession.

 The Carnegie Mellon University School of Drama is the oldest conservatory training, and the first degree-granting drama institution, in the United States of America.
 Founded in 1914, the school combines established practice with innovation, pedagogical and technological advancement across all disciplines.